taustation-fan/taustation-fan.github.io/README.md

 * Sometimes Discreet Work gives you a weapon as reward.
 * Some missions give you a weapon as reward.
 * Discreet Work often involves stealing or finding a weapon, and delivering it to somebody else.
-You can steal the weapon you are meant to deliver.
+You can steal the weapon you are meant to deliver by aborting discreet work (which bans your from further discreet work for roughly two hours).
 * You can buy them at the Public Market.
 * You can buy them at vendors, where the offering differs from station to station.
 The [item list on TauHead](https://www.tauhead.com/item/list) gives